dron-link/shields-in-melee-cant-be-that-complicated/tree-of-shield-mechanics.md

 If you buffered<sub>(timed)</sub> autorelease,

-- it makes your character `GuardOff`/`GuardOff` immediately after `GuardSetOff`/`GuardDamage` shieldstun finishes; but certain other actions are still accessible: see the relevant section.
+- it makes your character `GuardOff`/`GuardOff` immediately after `GuardSetOff`/`GuardDamage` shieldstun finishes; but certain other actions are still accessible: see the section on what happens after `GuardSetOff`/`GuardDamage` ends.
 - if you're still shielding with `Guard`/` `, `GuardOn`/` `, or `GuardReflect`/` ` and you reach the frame where the autoshield counter depletes, you will `GuardOff`/`GuardOff`.

 Powershield cancel